-The paper is organized in nine sections.
-Section two lays out the basic features of our model of insurance with nonexclusive contracts, while section three provides a discussion of nonexclusive ("secret") contracts in workhorse RS and adverse selection models.5 We characterize the set of CPE contracts in the presence of secret insurance in section four.
-Section five provides a formal discussion of firms' contracts, information disclosure strategies, the equilibrium concept, and consumer information disclosure and purchase decisions, and shows that there is a unique allocation that an equilibrium - if it exists - has to implement.
-In section six we first prove that the equilibrium exists under some restrictions (lemma 6.2),6 and then lift those restrictions to establish the main result of the paper - theorem 6.3 - that the equilibrium established in lemma 6.2 remains an equilibrium without those restrictions.
+ists - has to implement.
+In section six we first prove that an equilibrium exists under some restrictions in Lemma 6.2.6 While we impose restrictions on both the established and secret firms, we impose no restrictions either on the policies or disclosures of deviant firms, those attempting to break the equilibrium, except that a deviant firm can only offer a single policy, a restriction that we remove in Appendix B. We then lift those restrictions to establish the main result of the paper - Theorem 6.3 - that the equilibrium established in Lemma 6.2 remains an equilibrium without those restrictions.
 Section seven considers a generalization to the case of many types, while section eight considers the impact of a public insurance option.
 Section nine relates our results to previous literature.
-For brevity, we forego a concluding section, and discuss an extension where firms offer menus of contracts (multiple policies with cross-subsidization) in appendix B. Appendix A contains a proof omitted in the text.
+We present a few concluding remarks in section ten and discuss an extension where firms offer menus of contracts (multiple policies with cross-subsidization) in Appendix B. Appendix A contains a proof omitted in the text.

-2 Model
+2. Model